jkcshea/ivmte/vignettes/ivmte.md

 #> Number of bootstraps: 50
 ```

-Other options relevent to confidence region construction are
+Other options relevant to confidence region construction are
 `bootstraps.m`, which indicates the number of observations to draw from
 the sample on each bootstrap replication, and `bootstraps.replace` to
 indicate whether these observations should be drawn with or without